 In 1982 two of the shale courts were converted into three all weather courts utilising the Manpower Services Commission.
 An extension was built which included a bar, storeroom and cellar.

-In 1983 the Senior Men’s Team at the club won the 1st Division men’s league of the Bolton Sports Federation for the first time, they are the current champions and have won the league 23 times in all.
+Senior Men’s Team at the club won the 1st Division men’s league of the Bolton Sports Federation for the first time, they are the current champions and have won the league 23 times in all.

 During 1984 extensions were added to the ladies and gentleman’s changing rooms and showers were installed.